Tudor0404/easythread/docs/pages/analysis.rst

 To find the length of a linear path, it is easy.
 The formula ``s = ((X1-X0)^2 - (Y1-Y0)^2)^0.5`` can be used to get the distance between point ``P0 (X0, Y0)`` and ``P1 (X1, Y1)``.

-However for quadratic Bézier curves or Nth Bézier curves, it is resource intensive and complex.
+However, for quadratic Bézier curves or Nth Bézier curves, it is resource intensive and complex.
 The 2 main methods used are:

 #.
 Numerical Quadrature
 	The more popular out of the 2, numerical quadrature refers to any numerical method of approximating a definite integral, in our case, a Bézier curve.
 Arc length parameterization is one such method, which divides the curve ``N`` times, which gives ``N + 1`` points.
 Then the distance between every 2 subsequent points can be found using the formula found above, to calculate the distance of a linear path.
 Then, all the lengths of the divisions are added together to get the total length of the path.
-A specific arc length can be calculated given a range of ``t`` values, where the subdivison occures between the range.
-This method will yeild a result much faster than the alternate method at the cost of accuracy, but accuracy to such a high degree is not needed for this project, so arc length parameterization will be used.
+A specific arc length can be calculated given a range of ``t`` values, where the subdivision occurs between the range.
+This method will yield a result much faster than the alternate method at the cost of accuracy, but accuracy to such a high degree is not needed for this project, so arc length parameterization will be used.

 #.
 Definite Integration
 	The alternate method used is definite integration of a curve, which is defined by a radical (Nth root of an expression) integral, which means that it is very hard to compute and most importantly, resource intensive.
 Only quadratic Bézier curves have a closed integral which limits this method only to them.
 The result from the integral can be found `here <https://gamedev.stackexchange.com/a/125321>`_.
 At the cost of high computational complexity, the length of a quadratic Bézier can be found precisely, but the costs do not outweigh the benefits to use this method.